rosemaryuser/Build-Kernel/README.md

-# APatch Action Template
+# KAction Worklow

 ## Usage

 > After successful build, it will upload AnyKernel3 in `Action`, which has turned off device check, please flash to phone in Twrp.

-First fork this repository to your repository and edit config.env as follows, then click `Star` or `Action`, you will see `Build Kernel` option on the left side, click it and you will see `Run workflows` on the top of the big dialog box on the right side, click it and it will start the build.
+First confirm that you have all the required patches for `KernelSU` to work.
+Then fork this repository to your repository and edit config.env as follows, then click `Star` or `Action`, you will see `Build Kernel` option on the left side, click it and you will see `Run workflows` on the top of the big dialog box on the right side, click it and it will start the build.

 ### Kernel Source